A comprehensive guide to physician salaries, licensure, and workforce demand in Texas.

 | Illinois | $230,000 | 4.95% | Moderate tax burden |

-The Texas Math: A physician earning $250,000 in Texas keeps $250,000.
+Tax Impact Example: A physician earning $250,000 in Texas keeps $250,000.
 The same physician in California keeps approximately $216,750 after state income tax.
-That's a $33,250 difference every year.
+This results in a significant annual difference in net income.

 Salary by Experience Level